 The discussion of required resources in retirement is often expressed in terms of replacement rates of pre-retirement income.
 For example, many people think in terms of complete replacement of income or of some fixed fraction such as 80 percent.
-This kind of thinking is simplistic in that it makes no systematic accounting of

-- the differing role of taxes for households at different points in the income distribution; - work-related expenses; - financing consumption out of savings; - the time horizon or survival curve of the household; - returns to scale in consumption: couples need to assess the risk of increased per capita spending once one of the partners dies; - the changing consumption profile with age; - a household's use of its increased leisure in retirement in ways that may either increase or decrease spending.
-For example some households may want to use their increased leisure time to engage in activities that are associated with elevated expenses such as travel, while some may engage in home production or more efficient shopping to reduce spending;
+This kind of thinking is simplistic in that it makes no systematic accounting of a number of things: the differing role of taxes for households at different points in the income distribution; work-related expenses; financing consumption out of savings; the time horizon or survival curve of the household; returns to scale in consumption: couples' need to assess the risk of increased per capita spending once one of the partners dies; the changing consumption profile with age; a household's use of its increased leisure in retirement in ways that may either increase or decrease spending.
+For example some households may want to use their increased leisure-time to engage in activities that are associated with elevated expenses such as travel, while some may engage in home production or more efficient shopping to reduce spending.
 The overall goal of this paper is to define replacement rates that take into account many of these aspects.
 We define a wealth replacement rate that shows the amount by which bequeathable wealth either exceeds or falls short of the optimal amount of wealth.
 The optimal amount is the amount of wealth which allows consumption to follow its optimal path conditional on an observed starting value.

 The resources are a combination of post-retirement income, housing wealth and nonhousing wealth.
 The replacement rates account for mortality, and, in the case of couples, the lifetime of the couple and the subsequent loss of returns-to-scale in consumption on the death of the first spouse.
 It recognizes that consumption need not be constant with age.
-It considers the role of housing both as a flow of consumption services and as a possible financial asset that can be used to finance nonhousing consumption.